agavrilov76/javazone2023-modules/README.md

 # Practical experience of using Java Modules

-20 min
+45 min

 # Abstract

 Java Modules is one of the most prominent Java platform features introduced in Java 9.
 It provides a number of good benefits despite slow adoption by the Java developers.
-Using modules gives a better control over third-party dependencies, clean and logical code structure and ability to create custom application-specific Java runtime(s).
+Using modules gives a better control over third-party dependencies, clean and logical code structure and ability to create custom application-specific Java runtime images.

 In this talk I will show by example how to build and run a modular java application.

 Starting with Java Modules is as simple as adding a module-info.java file to the source path.
-The modern IDEs and build tools will automatically recognize it and help out to get started.
-Only classes from the required modules will be visible for the application at compile time.
+The modern IDEs and build tools automatically recognize it and help out to get started.
+Only classes from the required modules are visible for the application at compile time.
 Only specific modules can access the application classes via reflection at runtime time.

 What is the difference between class-path and module-path?
 Do you need to declare module info for